tommyhama95/tommyhama95/README.md

 ## Projects in progress / planning
 #### In progress
 - Re-designing Java.no with other members of javaBin on Tuesdays.
 Link to repo: <a target="blank" href="https://github.com/javaBin/java.no">Java.no Repo</a>
-- Zelda Ocarina of Time Randomizer Location Tracker (Mondays on Twitch, usually)
+- Zelda Ocarina of Time Randomizer Location Tracker
+- RjukanVet - A vetenarian website for my childhood friend in Rjukan to promote and help her with customers.
+Link will be available ones its done

 #### Planning
-- My game collection
-- PokeDex catch tracker
+- New Twitch intro using Three.js for animations and 3D objects!
+(Really hyped to do this one)

 <br>